sfiligoi/tutorial-k8s-sc22/hands-on/3a_scheduling_hands_on.md

 ## The end

 We do not include hands-on exercises based on priorities, as they are very non-deterministic.
-We also do not include privileged exercises, as we cannot afford it on the production system.
-Hopefully the sides provided clear enough instructions for you to try them at home on your own cluster.
+Hopefully the sides provided clear enough instructions for you to try it at home on your own cluster.

-Please make sure you did not leave any pods behind.
+Please make sure you did not leave any jobs or pods behind.